hannesgnann-hub/easyalias/linux_src/README.md

 - add the `easya` shortcut for opening the installed application
 - build `.deb`, `.rpm`, and `.AppImage` packages
 - dismiss status messages manually or let them disappear after three seconds
-- build and run multi-step Automations (bash/zsh commands and timed waits) in a chosen working directory
+- build and run multi-step Automations (bash/zsh commands and timed waits) in a chosen working directory, with favorites, groups, a 30-day Trash, and portable JSON backup
+- schedule an automation at a fixed time or that day's local sunrise/sunset via systemd `--user` timers, so it runs even when EasyAlias is closed
+- assign a global keyboard shortcut to an automation and trigger it from anywhere while EasyAlias runs
+- switch appearance between Light, Dark, and System, toggle alias suggestions, and start hidden at login from the Settings view
+- keep running in the system tray after the window is closed, reachable from a tray menu
 - link to the website, GitHub repository, EasyAlias subreddit, and sponsor page from the footer

 The [shared feature tour](../README.md#feature-tour) illustrates favorites, paged suggestions, portable backups, and Trash.
 Its screenshots use macOS window chrome, but the workflow is the same on Linux.